madtoazenzio/EvaMaria/README.md

 * /filters - view filters
 * /connect - connect to PM.
 * /disconnect - disconnect from PM
+* /connections - to know how which group is connected
+* /settings - settings of connected groups
 * /del - delete a filter
 * /delall - delete all filters
 * /deleteall - delete all index(autofilter)
 * /delete - delete a specific file from index.
 * /info - get user info
 * /id - get tg ids.
+* /json - json
+* /purge - to delete whole messege from you selected (only two days time(
 * /imdb - fetch info from imdb.
 • /users - to get list of my users and ids.
 • /chats - to get list of the my chats and ids